 In 2019 miniature train rides were offered on weekends when the pumpkin patch was running (weather-permitting).
 It cost $4 per person to ride the train.
-The train was unable to run in 2020 due to the COVID-19 pandemic.
-Hopefully it will return for 2021.
+The train was unable to run in 2020 or 2021 due to the COVID-19 pandemic.
+Hopefully it will return for 2022.

 Admission and Hours

 Hours at the pumpkin patch vary depending on the day.
 They are generally open longer on weekends, but sometimes have extended weekday hours (weather permitting).
-In 2019 they were open most days from 9:00 am to 1:30 pm on weekdays and from 10:00 am to 4:30 pm on weekends.
+In 2021 they were open every day from 10:00 am to 4:30 pm..

 Advice for the Pumpkin Patch

 Below are some tips to help you make the most out of your pumpkin patch experience in Richmond.

 TIP #1: Wear boots and weather-appropriate gear.
 When we went, even after a long period of sun, the field was still quite muddy and slippery in parts.